samuelcrane/dss/03-GCD/README.md

 * [README.md] - This file.
 * [CodeBook.md] - File describing the data in HAR-tidy.csv
 * [/UCI_HAR_Dataset] - Directory containing the original dataset
-* [run_analysis.R] - This is an R scipt containing the commands used to processing the data in /UCI_HAR_Dataset and produce the HAR_tidy.csv file.
+* [run_analysis.R] - This is an R scipt containing the commands used to process the UCO HAR dataset and produce the `HAR_tidy_narrow.txt` file.
-* [HAR_tidy_narrow.csv] - The output tidy dataset, containing the averages of mean and std for each subject and activity.

 Original Data Source
 ----